INNA-051 is a first-in-class broad-spectrum innate immunomodulator that significantly impacts on the course of a respiratory flu infection

 INNA-051 and influenza

-The press release provides top-line data from a randomised trial in which 123 adults were randomised to either two doses of INNA-051 (low and high) or placebo and then challenged with a large dose of H3N2 influenza A virus.
+Top-line data has been published from a randomised trial in which 123 adults were randomised to either two doses of INNA-051 (low and high) or placebo and then challenged with a large dose of H3N2 influenza A virus.
 Unfortunately, the company reported that interpreting the results were complicated by the lower than expected infection rates in the placebo arm and a larger than predicted prior immunity across all groups.
 Nevertheless, in post hoc analysis, it was found that participants treated with the higher dose of INNA-051 had a statistically significant shorter duration of infection, as well as a non-significant reduction in the duration of symptoms.

 Although INNA-051 is not currently licensed for use outside of clinical trials, the evidence appears to suggest that a prophylactic approach, based on boosting the innate immune system in the nose could be of clinical benefit for those exposed to respiratory viruses.